[rank_math_breadcrumb]

 DIY vs Hiring a Professional Plumber for Inspection

-In some cities you can do an annual test at home by yourself – but in other cases (like commercial buildings with a drinking water system) you may need to hire a certified backflow assembly tester for a yearly inspection to look for contamination.
+In some cities, you can do an annual test at home.
+But in other cases (like commercial buildings with a drinking water system), you may need to hire a certified backflow assembly tester for a yearly inspection to look for contamination.

-Testing the valve at home with your own backflow inspection kit will save money – but we think it is worth it to hire a certified tester to ensure you have clean water.
-Most plumbers will charge between $75 to $150 per hour to test your backflow prevention device which is a good deal for keeping your water supply safe!
+Testing the valve at home with your backflow inspection kit will save money.
+But we think hiring a certified tester to ensure you have clean water is worth it.
+Most plumbers will charge between $75 to $150 per hour to test your backflow prevention device.
+This is a good deal for keeping your water supply safe!